Introduction

 // Await for 3 seconds in the background, and then request to decrease the counter.

-return cosmic::command::future(async move {
+return cosmic::task::future(async move {

 tokio::time::sleep(Duration::from_millis(3000)).await;